nasa/fprime/docs/Tutorials/MathComponent/developing-deployments.md

-# Develop Deployment
+# Develop Deployments

-## Creating a Deployment
+## Background
+The deployment is the portion of F' that will actually run on the spacecraft.
+Think of the deployment as an executable.

+## In this Section

-The deployment is the portion of F' that will actual run on the spacecraft.
-In this part of the tutorial, you will createa deployment and begin to integrate the deployment with the other work you have completed.
+In this part of the tutorial, you will create a deployment and integrate the deployment with the other work you have completed.
+At the end of this section, you will run the F' ground data system and test your components by actually running them!

 Use the following command to create the deployment: